Removing a Miata Engine

 Tools You Should Get

 Engine replacement sounds very intimidating, but it’s really easy if you’ve ever played with erector sets and have a decent set of tools.
 You definitely need:

 - A good set of metric wrenches – I recommend the Craftsman 220-piece mechanic sets when on sale

 - A few u-joint sockets and extensions – these let you get to those weirdo inaccessible bolts

 - Torque Wrench – Absolute must. ‘merican tight is way too inexact, you are reinstalling enough bolts here that you need to tighten them to the proper torque from the Mazda FSM or the Haynes Manual or the internet.
 You may also want 1/2″ drive

-- IMPACT WRENCH – I didn’t get one til I really needed it, when I was nearly done – this makes life WONDERFUL.
+- (Cheaper option vs Milwaukee) Corded impact wrench – (Note – in 2022, I would buy the cordless impact instead) I didn’t get one til I really needed it, when I was nearly done – this makes life WONDERFUL.
 I got a Kobalt corded electric impact at Lowes for $150; it included 7 of the most useful sizes of impact socket, deep.
 The one I linked on Amazon looks very similar.

 - Jack and Jack Stands – absolute requirement.
 Having a set of Rhino Ramps and a second set of jack stands is also a good idea

 - Engine Hoist and Leveler – Harbor Freight 2-ton works fine, but you don’t want to skip this step.
 I’ve seen people redneck around this, and it’s not worth the effort.
 Note that a commenter confirmed that the 1-ton from HF is too short to reach over the bumper.